vallzter/Team12/README.md

 Addressed by: The team uses Discord for all team communications and meetings and Google Meet for meetings with the TA.

 #### Risk management analysis
 See risk-management.pdf

 #### Logging
 We have completely overlooked logging so far in the development, we have been using the default django error handling for error information.
 We would like to add logging to the followong components: Register, Login, Add to Cart, Remove from Cart, View Product.
 This would be done with django's build in logging module that would write all logging from the logger to a local file.
 This module provides a lot of functionality and flexibility and the key benefit of having the logging provided by a library module is that all modules can participate in logging, so our application log can include our own messages integrated with messages from third-party modules.

+### Sprint 5

+#### Refactoring component into a microservice
+The team would make use of the strangler pattern and move the existing user management functionality outside of the monolithic application.
+We would copy most, if not all, of the already written logic and then reroute calls from the monolith over to the new microservice.
+User creation, editing, deletion, authentication and etc. would be handled by the new microservice, which could have its own database to store user information.

+The microservice would be deployed independently ,which means that we could take our time getting the functionality right, working on implementing this functionality over a period of time.
+Also, it would mean if the user management service would fail, it would not bring the whole application down, as the service is running on its own instance.

 ---
 ## Software architecture